310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 I wish I could’ve been born to look like you!
 I’m sure Taichou feels the same way!

 We were so envious and so captivated by you!
 We wanted to see you shine even more!
+{% endbubble %}

+{% bubble Tetora angry2 %}
 But all along, were we just pushing our own selfish wishes onto you?

 Was it all seriously just a huge bother to you?
 'Cuz if it was, then you should’ve said so a long time ago!

-Sure, you never wanted to be an idol in the first place—you joined this school by accident—you can’t keep up with this hero act!
+Sure, you never wanted to be an idol in the first place — you joined this school by accident — you can’t keep up with this hero act!

 I get it, you say it all the time!
 I’m sick and tired of hearing it!
 {% endbubble %}

 {% img /img/es/eventstory/climax/tetoraorigcg.jpg %}

-{% bubble Tetora %}
+{% bubble Tetora clmocg %}
-If that was really the case—If you really hated it that much—!
+If that was really the case — If you really hated it that much—!

 You should’ve left before you ate away an entire year of his life!
 You should’ve quit everything and just disappeared!

 No one would’ve stopped you!
-You should’ve gotten up and left, and gone right back to your peaceful life at the greengrocer shop!
+You should’ve gotten up and left, and gone right back to your peaceful life at the greengrocer store!

 You shouldn’t have waited all the way 'til this point, when everything’s ending!
 After being spoiled and helped by 'em time after time!
 All while making a face like you didn't wanna, but there was nothing you could do 'bout it!